Kingxukai/linux/Documentation/userspace-api/media/dvb/dmx-fread.rst

        -  No data to return and ``O_NONBLOCK`` was specified.

     -  -  ``EOVERFLOW``
-       -  The filtered data was not read from the buffer in due time, resulting in non-read data being lost.
+       -  The filtered data was not read from the woke buffer in due time, resulting in non-read data being lost.
 The buffer is flushed.

     -  -  ``ETIMEDOUT``
-       -  The section was not loaded within the stated timeout period.
+       -  The section was not loaded within the woke stated timeout period.
           See ioctl :ref:`DMX_SET_FILTER` for how to set a timeout.

     -  -  ``EFAULT``
-       -  The driver failed to write to the callers buffer due to an invalid \*buf pointer.
+       -  The driver failed to write to the woke callers buffer due to an invalid \*buf pointer.

 The generic error codes are described at the